-Should City Council move forward with the first reading, it would be followed by a second reading for adoption.
-Before the Reach Code is implemented, the California Energy Commission (CEC) must approve the local energy code following the second reading.
+Should City Council move forward with the second reading and adoption, staff would then submit the ordinance to the California Energy Commission (CEC) and California Building Codes and Standards.
+Before the Reach Code goes into effect, the CEC must approve the local energy code following the second reading.
 The CEC ensures that the local energy Reach Code improves building energy performance, is cost-effective and does not pre-empt Federal standards regulating appliance energy use.
 It is important to note that the California Building Code, which includes the California Energy Code, is updated every three years.
 Should City Council adopt the Energy Performance Reach Code, the local Reach Code would expire with the current Building Code on December 31, 2025.
 Staff is already coordinating regionally with other jurisdictions in San Luis Obispo County and Santa Barbara County on developing potential Reach Codes for the next cycle.